How to Get Kids to Eat Vegetables – Tips for Parents

 3. Avoid Creating a Hullabaloo

 When it comes to feeding vegetables, do not make it appear as if it is something grand.
 Make it a regular eating experience.
-Also, do not threaten or bribe your child to make them finish their vegetables; otherwise, finishing up vegetables on the plate will become a task for them which they will develop a liking for later.
+Also, do not threaten or bribe your child to make them finish their vegetables; otherwise, finishing up vegetables on the plate will become a task for them, which they will develop a liking for later.

 4. Add a Touch of Beauty

 Whatever appeals to the eye can appeal to the palate, too.
 Introduce vegetables to your child in a fun and appealing manner to grab their attention.
-For instance, carve a flower out of a carrot or make a mouse from a cucumber and watch your kiddo divulge into their meal.
+For instance, carve a flower out of a carrot or make a mouse from a cucumber and watch your kiddo dive into their meal.

 5. Give Options